mitchcapper/PilotAIAssistantControl/README.md

 ## Developer / Technical Notes
 The control uses Micrsoft's Microsoft.SemanticKernel AI backend to talk with different AI model providers.
 Most providers can work with the standard OpenAI style protocol so can be added using the custom endpoint provider in our settings.
 Additional providers that work through Microsoft.SemanticKernel can be added pretty easily, look at `AiModelProvider.cs` for examples.  `GithubCopilotProvider.cs` shows the most complex provider using a custom login flow and auto token discovery.

+## WinUI3 Beta Support
+There is also a WinUi3 beta support version of this control.
+It largely works but is not as polished.
+There is not a good Markdown engine with regex highlighting for one for WinUI3 but we are using the older community toolkit which does give us limited highlight support.
+The WinUI3 version is not as well tested and may have other bugs.